kithinjibrian/kithinjibrian/README.md

-# Hi there, I'm Kithinji! 👋
+# Hi there, I'm Kithinji 👋

 ## 👨‍💻 About Me
 - Software Engineer with a passion for building robust and scalable applications.